Home » Recipes » Guinness Gravy

-Guinness Gravy
+15-Minute Guinness Gravy

 A plate of mashed potatoes smothered with Guinness Gravy on a white plate.

-Easy Homemade Brown Gravy
+Easy Stovetop Brown Gravy

-Below I’ve shared all my tips for getting great results the first time and my tricks for fixing gravy that may have less than desirable results.
+Below, I’ve shared all my tips for getting great results the first time and my tricks for fixing gravy that may have less-than-desirable results.

 What You’ll Need